 Read more about the differences between sole traders and limited companies.

 One of the main benefits of registering as self-employed as a sole trader is that you get to offset your business expenses against your income.
 You’re only taxed on your self-employed profits.

 There’s a similar situation for limited companies - where Corporation Tax is only paid on company profits calculated after allowable expenses.
 These can include salary and pension contributions as well as certain travel and subsistence expenses.

-What exactly is considered to be an allowable expense and how to claim is a complicated affair, so we won’t get into that here.
-Instead, take a look at our article on sole trader expenses, or our article on limited company expenses, and bear in mind the “wholly and exclusively” rule (i.e. anything you claim as a business expense must be entirely for business use).
+What exactly is considered to be an allowable expense and how to claim it is a complicated affair, so we won’t get into that here.
+Instead, take a look at our jargon-free articles on sole trader expenses, or limited company expenses, and bear in mind the “wholly and exclusively” rule (i.e. anything you claim as a business expense must be entirely for business use).

 The Crunch Personal Tax Estimator

 The Crunch Personal Tax Estimator can help you to plan for the tax you may have to pay on your personal income including sole trade income, salary and dividends if applicable.
 You can read our Personal Tax Estimator article and download our calculator to try it out.